 Illinois Law on Minors Seeking Confidential Health Services

 Illinois law stipulates that youth 12 years of age and older can access sexual health services confidentially and without parental or caregiver consent or permission.
-Such services include contraception, pregnancy tests, sexually transmitted infections testing and treatment, services related to sexual assault and/or abuse, vaccinations, and abortion care.
+Such services include contraception, pregnancy tests, sexually transmitted infections testing and treatment, services related to sexual assault and/or abuse, and some vaccinations.
+There is no lower age limit and no parental notice requirement for minors accessing abortion care in Illinois.
 By law, Medicaid cannot send home a bill or explanation of benefits for sexual health services.

 In accordance with the CPS Sexual Health Education Policy: